marklogic-community/marklogic-samplestack/README.md

 1) **Database**

-The current version of Samplestack runs on MarLogic 8.0 Early Acceess Release 3 (EA3).
-Download [MarkLogic server](http://ea.marklogic.com/download).
-For details, see the [MarkLogic Installation Guide](http://docs.marklogic.com/guide/installation/procedures#id_92457).
+The current version of Samplestack is intended to run with recent (on or after 2014-12-29) MarLogic 8.0 (trunk) nightly builds.
+See : https://root.marklogic.com/nightly/builds

 2) **Middle Tier - Application Server**